Linux-cpp-lisp/sitator/README.md

 Two example Jupyter notebooks for conducting full landmark analyses of LiAlSiO4 and Li12La3Zr2O12, including data files, can be found [on Materials Cloud](https://archive.materialscloud.org/2019.0008/).

+`sitator` generally assumes units of femtoseconds for time, Angstroms for space, and Cartesian (not crystal) coordinates.

 All individual classes and parameters are documented with docstrings in the source code.

 ## Global Options